CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo/demo-cluster.md

-## Configure AWS Command line credentials on your local machine
+### Configure AWS Command line credentials on your local machine
 <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html">Link to Instructions for Setting up AWS Credential Instructions</a>

  `aws configure`

-## configure a demo cluster
+## Configure a Demo Cluster

 ### To create a parallel cluster, a yaml file needs to be created that is unique to your account.